-Or, they were disciplined for adultery and/or fraternization (a serious - and strictly enforced - offence, then and today, punishible by the UCMJ under Article 134), and were dishonourably discharged.
+Or, they were disciplined for adultery and/or fraternization (a serious - and strictly enforced - offense, then and today, punishable by the UCMJ under Article 134), and were dishonorably discharged.

 Since Hawkeye makes reference to an increase in points in one episode, MASH seems to take place in a universe where the point system was maintained for draftees, despite being discontinued in Real Life.
 The other ideas all seem to hold water.